clairton/agenda-api/README.md

-# json-api-example
+# agenda-api
-An example API created with my JSON-API library (http://github.com/ethanresnick/json-api)
+An API created with my JSON-API with library (http://github.com/ethanresnick/json-api) and based on https://github.com/ethanresnick/json-api-example for a book about Ember.js by Casa do Código.

 # Try it out